hnu-pl/ihaskell-pwd/README.md

 # ihaskell-pwd
-A pwd directory template for the [crosscompass/ihaskell-notebook](https://github.com/jamesdbrock/ihaskell-notebook) docker image with some utility shell scripts.
+A pwd directory template for the [crosscompass/ihaskell-notebook](https://github.com/jamesdbrock/ihaskell-notebook) docker image with some utility shell scripts to help volume/mount issues.

 Assuming there is a running Docker service set up for you, you can use
   * `run.sh` to run the ihaskell-notebook docker image from this directory.